Email FacebookTwitterMenu burgerClose thin

 Estate Planning Tips

 • When you are estate planning, you’re going to want to get the best advice you can.
 A financial advisor can be hugely helpful in the process, but you want to ensure you find an advisor who suits your needs.
-If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • A 401(k) plan is a great way to save for retirement, but it can’t be placed directly into a living trust.
 There’s a quick fix, though: name your trust as your account’s beneficiary and after you die your benefits will pay into your trust.